engkunasya/capstone/README.md

-Hotel and Travel Agencies Integration Systems
+Hotel and Travel Agencies Management Systems

 Team: Nasyakhairie, Aisyah, Shafiq

-Developing hotel agency fundamental systems using Python and plain txt. files.
+Developing a backbone for hotel agency systems using Python and plain txt. files.
 Features include reservation management, customer database, and real-time validation.
 The project aims to enhance tourism operational efficiency.